 Here we have another one of the Belgian desserts and authentic Belgian desserts called Couque de Dinant.
-The desserts received this name as it is originating from Dinant in Wallonia.
+The desserts that received this name as it is originating from Dinant in Wallonia.
 It only has two ingredients which are wheat flour and honey.

 According to one legend, the reason why it only has two ingredients is due to a siege in 1466 that Dinant went under.
 Why is it such a hard sweet biscuit?
 Well, the dough is cooked at 300°C for 15 minutes which makes the honey caramelize.
 The cool thing about this is that Couque de Dinant comes in all shapes and forms.

-Some of the designs are flowers, animals, landscapes.
+Some of the designs are flowers, animals, and landscapes.
 Because they are really sturdy, you can even use them as Christmas ornaments!
 Dinant residents actually give the cookies to children as it will make their gums stronger.
 If you have sensitive teeth then we’d recommend just breaking down a small chunk and slowly eating that.

 These small, round and sweet puff pastry cakes are called Mattentaart.
-They are filled with light cheese, one that is named mattenbrij or curd cheese.
+They are filled with light cheese, one is named mattenbrij or curd cheese.
 A fun fact about this best Belgium dessert is that it’s a specialty of the city Geraardsbergen and they received the Protected GEograpgical Indication in 2006.

 What does this mean then for the dessert?
 Mattentaart can only be made either in the city or the nearby municipality of Lierde.
 This little cake looks delicious and if you like desserts with cheese then it’s definitely one for you.

 Matten means coagulated or curdled milk and the quality is determined by the quality of the milk.
 It does take a little bit of time to make, however, the results will be delicious.
-There is a list of ingredients, such as the pastry, milk, buttermilk, almonds, baking powder, almond extract, sugar, and butter.
-In case you want to taste the authentic dessert, then visit Geraardsbergen!
+There is a list of ingredients, such as pastry, milk, buttermilk, almonds, baking powder, almond extract, sugar, and butter.
+In case you want to taste authentic dessert, then visit Geraardsbergen!

 We have been loving these Belgian desserts so far, each of them is unique and delicious.
 The nest best Belgium dessert is the Cuberdon.
 Why is this so special?
 It’s a delicacy popular in Ghent.
 These candies are cone-shaped and quite sweet.
 Originally made with gum arabic candy crust and the filling is raspberry-flavored.